 Obstructive

-30. How serious is restrictive lung disease?
+30. How serious are restrictive lung diseases?

 Restrictive lung diseases can lead to a variety of signs and symptoms and can be life-threatening in severe cases.